andrew-hossack/MediaTools/README.md

         Defaults to /dat
 ```

-The managed filepath points to a basic directory to store all VidTools files in.
+The managed filepath points to a basic directory to store all MediaTools files in.
 It defaults to *root/dat*.

 ### ```TikTokTools Class```
 Built on [TikTokApi by David Teather](https://github.com/davidteather/TikTok-Api), ```TikTokTools``` is a wrapper class to enable the user to quickly source content from TikTok without needing developer API access.